wp-plugins/buddypress-group-chat/readme.txt

 * Update to the main JavaScript file, You will need to refresh the page if it doesn't load straight away.

 = 1.2.3 =
-* Updated to make the room name include the domain as some people were having issues with rooms already being full on TinyChat, so now it will be domain/groupname.
+* Updated to make the room name include the domain as some people were having issues with rooms already being full on TinyChat, so now it will be domain/groupname. <--Removed function.

+= 1.2.6 =
+* I've had to update the core due to rocketplayer script being unable to work, SoI've disabled rocketscript if your sites use this by default.

 == Social Sites ==
 * Facebook - https://www.facebook.com/ruddernationdotcom